vjammi/datastructures/src/main/java/ds/patterns/slidingwindow/readme.md

 ### Overview
 Used within an iterable / sequential data structures such as an array or String.
 Problems can be solved naively using quadratic time complexity, but sliding window reduces the time complexity to linear time.
-You have a window over a section of an array and you slide the window from start to the end.
+You have a window over a section of an array, you slide the window from start to the end.
 As you do that, you change the size of the window.

 ### Type of Problems
 1. Minimum Size SubArray Sum